MasterBuilder747/ApexRandomApp/README.md

 ![Logo_small](https://user-images.githubusercontent.com/22829567/112383198-0cae2380-8caa-11eb-97f7-aa0939a77628.png)

-This is my first Android App!
-It displays a random character and location (depending on the RadioButton setting).
+The app displays a random character and location.
+Locations can be filtered by their loot type (High, Mid, Basic) with checkmarks.

 1. Download the APK here (locations on the map still need to be implemented) ~20MB size, Requires Android 5.0 or greater -> [v0.5](https://drive.google.com/file/d/17B06ULEWIIuad656IZpIaNigWkqe4Moy/view?usp=sharing)